by Ryan Wallis, PhD

-Now imagine a world where everything you do is missing just a little piece.
-But as time goes on you start to lose sense entirely.
+Imagine a world where everything you do is missing just a little piece and as time goes on you start to lose sense entirely.

 This is the devastating world of neurodegeneration, a collective term for diseases which include Alzheimer’s and Parkinson’s.
 Conditions like these have an enormous impact on both the individuals who suffer from them and their families, who must watch their loved ones ebb away into a shell of their former selves.
 These conditions are as cruel as they are debilitating and, alarmingly, they are on the rise (Alzheimer’s Association, 2017).